Rick Reynolds, LCSW

 4. Believing everything your mate says.

-When people are emotional and hurt they may say things they don't mean.
-If your mate says "I want a divorce," don't assume that you are going to be divorced.
+When people are hurt and in pain, they may say things they don't mean.
+Things change constantly.
+If your mate says, "I want a divorce," don't assume you're going to be divorced.
 If your mate resorts to name calling or trying to hurt you by threatening to take your kids, don't overreact.
 After all is said and done, there will always be a lot more said than done.
-If your mate asks you to get out, then accommodate, but don't assume it's for the long run.
-A new day will most likely bring different feelings.
-If anything, you can be assured that feelings will shift over time.

 5. Living life as normal.

 You can't go on living life as normal if you want to bring healing to your marriage after a betrayal.
-Normal is what got you into this.
-Changes need to be made to give your mate assurance that you're taking responsibility for your problem and being proactive to prevent it from happening again.
+Pretending things were normal is what got you into this.
+Changes need to be made to give your mate assurance that you are taking responsibility for your actions and being proactive to prevent relapse.

-It may seem to go without saying, but don't defend the other woman (or man).
-Most likely your mate will trash the affair partner (or if you've been using porn she may just try to trash you).
-Don't try to defend your affair partner.
-It's easier for your spouse to be angry with the affair partner than it is for her (or him) to be angry with you, and if you defend the affair partner, your mate is likely to feel that you are more loyal to the affair partner than you are to your mate and your marriage.
+It may seem to go without saying, but don't argue with or try to correct your mate's view of the person, people, industry, or anything related to your acting out.
+That will come across as defensive.
+If you defend the affair partner, your mate is likely to feel that you are more loyal to the affair partner than you are to your mate and your marriage.

 7. Trying to avoid talking with your mate about their feelings.

-The way the betrayed deal with trauma caused by infidelity is by talking about their feelings.
-In fact, they may need to restate the same thing, or ask the same question multiple times.
-We the unfaithful tend to feel that our betrayed mates are bringing it up just to make us feel bad or shame us.
-That's not the case; it's just how they heal.
-Answer your mate's questions, 20 times if need be.
-In the long run, they will appreciate your openness and you will have helped them heal while also working to create a ‘safe’ climate for you both to heal.
+One of the ways betrayed spouses deal with trauma caused by infidelity is by talking about their feelings.
+In fact, they may need to restate the same thing or ask the same question multiple times.
+Those of us who have strayed tend to feel that our betrayed mates are bringing it up just to make us feel bad or shame us.
+That's not the case; it's just part of how they heal.
+Answer your mate's questions and make room for their feelings 20 times if need be.
+In the long run, they will appreciate your openness, and you will have helped them heal while also working to create a ‘safe' climate for you both to heal.

 8. Pointing out your mate's faults and failures.

-Deficiencies certainly exist in every marriage, but now is not the time to deal with them.
-First, you have to re-establish the fidelity and stability of the relationship.
+Deficiencies certainly exist in every marriage, but now is not the time to address those.
+First, you have to establish the fidelity and stability of the relationship.
 Then, after the breach in the relationship is repaired, you can address other issues.
-Early on, the unfaithful spouse must learn to embrace the spotlight being on their own life before any issues within the betrayed spouse can be discussed.
+Early on, the unfaithful spouse must learn to embrace the spotlight being on their own life before most issues within the marriage or with their mate can be discussed.

-9. Taking your spouse to the same places you frequented with your affair partner.
+9. Taking your spouse to the same places you frequented with the affair partner.

-One of the most difficult battles the hurt spouse fights is the one of reminders.
-On any given day your spouse might have as many as 50 to 60 reminders.
-Each time, your spouse has to calm themselves down and get back in control of the emotions.
-Taking your mate to a place where your mate knows you were with your affair partner will cause your mate serious pain.
-For your spouse's sake, be sensitive to places that will serve as a reminder and bring pain.
+One of the most difficult battles the betrayed spouse fights is the one of reminders.
+On any given day your spouse might have more than 100 reminders.
+Each time, your spouse has to calm themselves and regain control of their emotions.
+Taking your mate to a place where you took the affair partner will cause your mate serious pain.
+Honor your mate by showing you are being protective and care for their feelings.

 10. Telling a lie (of any sort).

 Giving your mate good reason to feel safe is one of your goals.
-Telling a lie (even the smallest of lies) only reinforces the belief that your mate cannot trust you.
+Telling a lie, even a small one, only reinforces the belief that you're untrustworthy.
 As difficult as it may seem, tell the truth.
-In the long run, your mate will at least know that you're being real with them even if your mate doesn't like what you're telling them.
+In the long run, your mate will at least know you're being genuine with them, even if they don't like what you're saying.
+In the beginning of recovery, honesty can be substituted for trust, because you can be honest immediately; building trust takes time.

 11. Not supporting your mate's recovery.

-In reality, you are far better off to support your mate's recovery at the time of the betrayal rather than living five years with a mate who is hurting and who will eventually blow up.
+If your mate fails to get support, represses their feelings, and doesn't finish processing what has happened, then the feelings will likely begin to surface again in about five years.
+You are far better off supporting your mate's recovery at the time of the betrayal than living five years with a mate who is hurting and who will eventually blow up.

 13. Not keeping commitments you make with your mate.